ladjs/lad/Readme.md

 * `src/locales` folder (full of all the translations, if a locale is missing, it defaults to English; `en.json`)
 * `src/config/locales.js` file (uncommented languages are the ones supported)
-* `src/config/index.js` (see the `config.i18n.HELLO_WORLD` variable as an example &ndash; you can use the `config.i18n` object for error messages, success messages, page titles, page descriptions, and more)
+* `src/config/i18n.js` file (see the `HELLO_WORLD` variable as an example &ndash; you can use the `config.i18n` object for error messages, success messages, page titles, page descriptions, and more)

 If you want recommendations on services to use for this and how to integrate, then [join our Slack][slack-url] and ask us!